zoolanders/documentation/src/essentials-for-yootheme-pro/sources/sources/database.md

 ## Configuration

-Before being able to use a Database table as a Dynamic Content, a source instance based on it must be created first.
+Before being able to use a Database table as Dynamic Content, a source instance based on it must be created first.

 1. Access _**Essentials**_ -> _**Sources**_ section in the YOOtheme Pro Customizer.
 1. Click on the *New Source* button and choose _Database_ from the available sources.